mtlynch/mtlynch.io/_posts/2017-10-12-human-code-reviews-1.md

 {% include image.html file="relay.png" alt="A code review relay race" max_width="600px" img_link=true %}

-If a teammate sends you a changelist, it likely means that they are blocked on other work until your review is done.
+If a teammate sends you a changelist, it likely means that they are blocked on other work until your review is complete.
 In theory, source control systems allow the author to branch, continue working, and then forward-merge changes from the review into their new branch.
 In reality, there are about four developers total who can do that efficiently.
 It takes everyone else so long to untangle three-way diffs that it can cancel out any progress made waiting for the review to come back.

 When you start reviews immediately, you create a virtuous cycle.
 Your review turnaround becomes purely a function of the size and complexity of the author's changelist.
 This incentivizes authors to send small, narrowly-scoped changelists.
 These are easier and more pleasant for you to review, so you review them faster, and the cycle continues.